awwnchal/Web-Scraping--Selenium/README.md

 # Selenium: The Bored Ape Yacht Club

 This repository contains code for web scraping and data analysis of two different websites using Selenium and regular web scraping techniques.
-The code is written in Python and Java.
+The code is written in Python

-Overview
+# Overview
 The first part of the project involves scraping the Bored Ape Yacht Club's OpenSea collection to obtain details of the most expensive apes with "Solid gold" fur.
 The details of the apes are then stored in HTML format on the local disk.

 The second part of the project involves scraping information about the top 30 pizzerias in San Francisco from yellowpages.com.
 The information is then parsed and stored in a MongoDB collection.
 The addresses of the pizzerias are then geocoded using the Positionstack API and stored in the MongoDB collection.

-Requirements
+# Requirements
 The following packages are required to run the code:

 Python 3.8 or higher
-Java 8 or higher
 Selenium WebDriver
 pymongo
 requests